Tsering Dorjee: Career

 In 1999, he acted in Oscar nominated movie ‘Himalaya’ alongside Lhakpa Tsamchoe, a French film directed by Eric Valli.

 In 2009, he collaborated with notable composer Michael Becker and created the original soundtrack for the 2009 Emmy Award-winning documentary The Woman of Tibet - A Quiet Revolution.

 He appeared in the off-Broadway show ‘The Oldest Boy’, by Sarah Ruhl at the Lincoln Center Theater in New York, which enhanced his acting career and got an opportunity to work with many theaters company Marin Theater Company, CA, San Diego Repertory Theater, CA and Jungle Theater, Minneapolis.

 In 2008, he celebrated the Losar festival with a performance in Toronto, Ontario, Canada with Passang Lhamo.
 Later, he performed the play Tibet, A Year After at Oakland, California to celebrate the 73rd birthday of Tenzin Gyatso the 14th Dalai Lama.

 Amongst his well-known songs is Mani Do Bum.

-Recently, he has acted as the main protagonist for an independent feature film, ‘My Son Tenzin’ produced by Seykhar Films.
+He starred as the main protagonist in the independent feature film, "My Son Tenzin," produced by Seykhar Films.

+In 2024, he was featured in the South Indian film "Demonte Colony 2", which has garnered significant acclaim and achieved blockbuster status across South India.